GFunds (Formerly GInvest): A Comprehensive Beginner’s Guide

 • Global Technology Feeder Fund – an aggressive fund that delves into overseas tech stocks like Microsoft, Apple, Alphabet (Google), and Samsung

-• Return Peso Bond Fund – a moderate fund that is a mix of government treasuries and corporate bonds
+• Total Return Peso Bond Fund – a moderate fund that is a mix of government treasuries and corporate bonds

 • Philippine Equity Smart Index Fund – an aggressive fund that tracks 30 companies (blue-chip ones) on the Philippine Stock Exchange Index (PSEi)